The Kolmogorov-Arnold representation theorem revisited: New versions of the KA representation

 It is also of interest to study the function class containing all $f$ that are generated by the representation in \eqref{eq.Lebesgue_curve_represent} for $\beta$-smooth outer function $g.$ Observe that if $g(x)=x,$ then $f$ coincides with the interior function which is discontinuous.
 This shows that for $\beta \leq 1,$ the class of all $f$ of the form \eqref{eq.Lebesgue_curve_represent} with $g$ a $\beta\log 2/(d\log 3)$-smooth function on the Cantor set $\mC$ is strictly larger than the class of $\beta$-smooth functions.
 Interestingly, the function class with Lipschitz continuous outer function $g$ contains all functions that are piecewise constant on a dyadic partition of $[0,1]^d.$

 \begin{lem} Consider representation \eqref{eq.Lebesgue_curve_represent} and let $k$ be a positive integer.
-If $f:\R^d \rightarrow \R$ is piecewise constant on the $2^{kd}$ hypercubes $\times_{j=1}^d [\ell_j 2^{-k}, (\ell_j +1)2^{-k}),$ with $\ell_1, \ldots, \ell_d \in \{0,2^k-1\},$ then $g$ is a Lipschitz function with Lipschitz constant bounded by $2\|f\|_\infty 3^{kd}.$ \end{lem}
+If $f:[0,1]^d \rightarrow \R$ is piecewise constant on the $2^{kd}$ hypercubes $\times_{j=1}^d [\ell_j 2^{-k}, (\ell_j +1)2^{-k}),$ with $\ell_1, \ldots, \ell_d \in \{0,2^k-1\},$ then $g$ is a Lipschitz function with Lipschitz constant bounded by $2\|f\|_\infty 3^{kd}.$ \end{lem}

 \begin{proof} Let $\phi$ and $\Phi$ be the same as in the proof of Theorem \ref{thm.KA2_lem}.
-For any vector $\ba=(a_1, \ldots, a_{kd})\in \{0,2\}^{kd}$ define $I(\ba)=\{[0.a_1\ldots a_{kd}b_1 b_2 \ldots ]_3:b_1,b_2,\ldots \in \{0,2\}\}.$ There exist integers $\ell_1, \ldots, \ell_d \in \{0,\ldots,2^k-1\}$ such that $\Phi^{-1}(I(\ba)) \subseteq \times_{j=1}^d [\ell_j 2^{-k}, (\ell_j +1)2^{-k}).$ Since $f$ is constant on these dyadic hypercubes, $g(I(\ba))=(f\circ \Phi^{-1})(I(\ba))=$const.
+For any vector $\ba=(a_1, \ldots, a_{kd})\in \{0,2\}^{kd}$ define $I(\ba)=\{[0.a_1\ldots a_{kd}b_1 b_2 \ldots ]_3:b_1,b_2,\ldots \in \{0,2\}\}.$ There exist integers $\ell_1, \ldots, \ell_d \in \{0,\ldots,2^k-1\}$ such that $\Phi^{-1}(I(\ba)) \subseteq \times_{j=1}^d [\ell_j 2^{-k}, (\ell_j +1)2^{-k}).$ Since $f$ is constant on these dyadic hypercubes, $g(I(\ba))=(f\circ \Phi^{-1})(I(\ba))=$ const.
 If $\ba, \widetilde \ba \in \{0,2\}^{kd}$ and $\ba \neq \widetilde \ba,$ then, arguing as in the proof of Theorem \ref{thm.KA2_lem}, we find that $|x-y|\geq 3^{-kd}$ whenever $x\in I(\ba)$ and $y \in I(\widetilde \ba).$ Therefore, we have $|g(x)-g(y)|=0$ if $x,y \in I(\ba)$ and $|g(x)-g(y)|\leq 2\|g\|_\infty\leq 2\|f\|_\infty \leq 2\|f\|_\infty 3^{kd}|x-y|$ if $x\in I(\ba)$ and $y\in I(\widetilde \ba).$ Since $\ba, \widetilde \ba$ were arbitrary, the result follows. \end{proof}

 It is important to realize that the space-filling curves and fractal shapes occur because of the exact identity.
 It is natural to wonder whether the KA representation leads to an interesting approximation theory.
 For that, one wants to truncate the number of digits in \eqref{eq.phi_def}, hence reducing the complexity of the interior function.
-Because for the KA representation in Theorem \ref{thm.KA2_lem}, smoothness imposed on $f$ induces smoothness of the outer function $g,$ we obtain an approximation bound that is even independent of the dimension $d.$
+We obtain an approximation bound that only depends on the dimension $d$ through the smoothness of the outer function $g$.